kevinVervier/MetaVW/data/README.md

-the _data_ directory contains the sequence data used to carry out the experiments
+The _data_ directory contains the sequence data used to carry out the experiments.